drasyl/drasyl.org/content/blog/from-p2p-to-sdn.md

 ## A Fresh Start in Rust

-After completing my (Heikos) [dissertation](https://drasyl.org/blog/drasyl-dissertation-published/), we decided to rebuild drasyl on a foundation more suited to an SDN platform.
+After completing my [dissertation](https://drasyl.org/blog/drasyl-dissertation-published/), we decided to rebuild drasyl on a foundation more suited to an SDN platform.
 The programming language Rust was chosen for its combination of C/C++-level performance and control with strict memory and thread safety, achieved without a garbage collector.
 This combination enables the efficient development of high-performance, reliable networking applications while retaining portability and avoiding JVM-specific tuning.

 This was not a direct port.
 We reengineered every component, including the P2P protocol and SDN management, while ensuring compatibility with the Java library.
 Development of the Rust-based implementation is publicly available at [github.com/drasyl/drasyl-rs](https://github.com/drasyl/drasyl-rs).